laurentsenta/baconql/README.md

 If you dig into the internals you'll see that it's more of a quick & dirty POC than a well thought codebase.
 Comments & issues, good or bad, will be highly appreciated.

+## Release

+- requires `pypandoc` package to convert this Markdown to reStructuredText.

 ## TODOs

-- Setup tox and make this 2.6 & 3.. compatible
+- [ ] Setup tox and make this 2.6 & 3.. compatible
-- Set a license
+- [ ] Set a license
-- Shorten this readme, add usage documentation and a demo,
+- [ ] Shorten this readme, add usage documentation and a demo,
-- Find a solution to avoid repeating every argument type
+- [ ] Find a solution to avoid repeating every argument type
     - parse the sql to figure out the inputs?
     - allow user to provide default input/output mappings, used when doing `SELECT *' for example.
-- Add option to specify a docstring and prefixes (special imports) for a module
+- [ ] Add option to specify a docstring and prefixes (special imports) for a module
-- Clean parsing phase, maybe with a real grammar (?),
+- [ ] Clean parsing phase, maybe with a real grammar (?),
-- Exceptions system with a consistent way to raise with line numbers,
+- [ ] Exceptions system with a consistent way to raise with line numbers,
-- More unit-testing,
+- [ ] More unit-testing,
-- Pypi-ize,
+- [x] Pypi-ize,
-- Split into 2 different projects.
+- [ ] Split into 2 different projects.